-Local Education June 30, 2022
+Local Education June 30, 2023

-Active Plan Members
+Active Plan Members 217,212

-Inactive Plan Members or Beneficiaries Currently Receiving Benefits 213,148
+Inactive Plan Members or Beneficiaries Currently Receiving Benefits 152,383

-Inactive Plan Members Entitled to but not Yet Receiving Benefits 151,669

-Total Plan Members -

-364,817
+369,595

 The State, a nonemployer contributing entity, is the only entity that has a legal obligation to make employer contributions to OPEB for qualified retired PERS and TPAF participants.
 The College's proportionate share percentage determined under paragraphs 193 and 203 through 205 of GASBS No. 75 is zero percent.
 Accordingly, the College did not recognize any portion of the collective net OPEB liability on the Statement of Net Position.
-The State's proportionate share of the net OPEB liability associated with the College as of June 30, 2022 was \$21,362,159.
+The State's proportionate share of the net OPEB liability associated with the College as of June 30, 2023 was \$20,130,386.
 Additional information can be obtained from the State of New Jersey's annual comprehensive financial report.